openstack-archive/fuel-plugin-ceilometer-redis/doc/content/description.rst

 Limitations
 -----------

-* The plugin version 1.0.0 provides coordination only for Agent Central service.
+* The plugin version 1.0-1.0.0-1 provides coordination only for Agent Central service.
   Alarm evaluator and Notification agent will be supported in the next plugin version.

 .. include:: installation.rst
 .. include:: guide.rst

+* The plugin works correctly only on clouds with odd numbers of controllers.
+  This requirement is mandatory because Redis needs an odd number os nodes to choose the master successfully.